|Lt. Col. Thaddeus Elmer

 That morning the sky was filled with American planes.
 At 12:30 PM, the planes landed and the pilots went to lunch.
 As the tankers watched, a formation of planes approached the airfield from the north.
 They saw what looked like tiny raindrops falling from the planes.
 When the bombs began exploding on the runways, they new the planes were Japanese.
 Little was left of the Army Air Corps.

-The evening of April 8, 1942, the tankers received the order "crash."
-This meant they were to destroy their tanks and weapons and prepare to become Prisoners of War.
+The morning of April 9, 1942, the tankers received the order "crash" which meant they were to destroy their tanks and weapons and prepare to become Prisoners of War.
 The next morning Smyth and the rest of the tank group were Prisoners of War.

 At Orani, the POWs were put in a bull pen and ordered to lay down.
 In the morning, the POWs realized that they had been lying in the human waste of POWs who had already used the bullpen.
 At noon, he received his first food.
 It was a meal of rice and salt.
 Later in the day, other POWs arrived in Orani.
 One group was the enlisted members of the tank group.
 They had walked the entire way to the barrio.